yomnabarakate21/Computer-vision-Course-assignments/README.md

 # Computer-vision-Course-assignment
-This repo is the combination of all assignments in the Computer vision course CC490N.
+This repo is the combination of some assignments in the Computer vision course CC490N.

 # Assignment one ( Image Cartoonifier)
 we want to make the real-world images look like they are genuinely from